Skip to main content

 UC applicants must also maintain a 3.0 GPA (3.4 for non-California residents) in A to G courses and cannot earn a grade lower than a C.

 The UC system uses its own application which is applicable to all nine of its undergraduate schools.
 The UC schools don’t consider standardized test scores when making admissions decisions; consequently, additional importance is placed on other aspects of an application, like essays.
-CollegeVine can help ensure your essays grab the attention of admissions offices—our article, How to Write the University of California Essays, provides valuable insight into the questions the UC system asks and how to respond.
+CollegeVine can help ensure your essays grab the attention of admissions offices—our thorough essay breakdowns for the UC application provide valuable insight into the questions the UC system asks and how to respond to them.

-UC applications are due November 30, roughly a month earlier than the deadline for most college applications.
-There are no early action or early decision plans at UC schools.
+UC applications are typically due on November 30 or December 1, roughly a month earlier than the deadline for most college applications.
+There are no Early Action or Early Decision plans at UC schools.

 Cal State Schools

-Like the UC system, the Cal State system has its own application which is also due November 30, about a month earlier than most other college applications.
-There are no early action or early decision plans at Cal State schools.
+Like the UC system, the Cal State system has its own application, which is also typically due on November 30 or December 1, about a month earlier than most other college applications.
+There are no Early Action or Early Decision plans at Cal State schools.
 Also, like the UC system, the Cal State system doesn’t consider standardized test scores when making admissions decisions.

 How to Find the Right UC or Cal State for You